Academic Expectations and Program Requirements

 - adequate knowledge of the literature in these fields and an ability to carry out bibliographical research; and

-- understanding of the research problem and appropriate methodological approaches.
+- an understanding of the research problem and appropriate methodological approaches.

-The format of a preliminary examination shall be determined by a student’s department or interdisciplinary degree program (if applicable) and advisory committee, and communicated to the student in advance of the examination.
+The format of a preliminary examination shall be determined by a student’s academic unit and/or advisory committee, and communicated to the student in advance of the examination.
 The exam may consist of a written component, oral component, or combination of written and oral components.

 A preliminary exam may be administered by an advisory committee or a departmental committee (herein referred to as an “examination committee”).

 Regardless of exam format, a student will receive an overall preliminary exam result of pass or fail.
-The department, or interdisciplinary degree program (if applicable), will determine how the overall pass or fail result is determined based on the examination structure and internal department procedures.
-If the exam is administered by an advisory committee, each advisory committee member will provide a pass or fail evaluation decision.
+If the exam is administered by the examination committee, the academic unit will determine how the overall pass or fail result is determined based on the examination structure and internal academic unit procedures.
+If the exam is administered by a student’s advisory committee, each member will provide a pass or fail evaluation decision.

-Only one advisory committee substitution is allowed to provide an evaluation decision for a student’s preliminary exam, and it cannot be the committee chair.
+Only one advisory committee substitution is allowed to provide an evaluation decision for a student’s preliminary exam.
+The committee chair may not be replaced by a substitute.

 - offer the examination at least once every six months, and the departmental or interdisciplinary degree program examination should be announced at least 30 days prior to the scheduled examination date;